HarithaManu/FakeNews/README.md

 # FakeNews
-Final project on the FakeNews Detection
+Final project on the FakeNews Detection on the FakeNewsCorpus Dataset